inet-framework/inet/showcases/measurement/flow/doc/index.rst

 .. note:: A practical problem is that different parts of a packet may have different history, due to fragmentation and reassembly, for example.
 Therefore, we need to keep track of the measurements for different regions of the packet.
 For this purpose, each bit in a packet can have its own meta-information associating it to a flow, called a `region tag`.
 For more information on region tags, check out the :ref:`dg:sec:packets:region-tagging` section of the INET Developer's Guide.

+**TODO** more about the available statistics in FlowMeasurementRecorder.ned ?

 The Measurement Modules
 ~~~~~~~~~~~~~~~~~~~~~~~

 The dedicated module responsible for adding flow labels and specifying measurements to be made on packets is the :ned:`FlowMeasurementStarter`.
 Its counterpart responsible for removing flow labels and recording measurements is the :ned:`FlowMeasurementRecorder` module.

-The :ned:`FlowMeasurementStarter` and :ned:`FlowMeasurementRecorder` modules have the same set of parameters that specify the flow name (:par:`flowName` parameter), the set of packets that enter or exit the flow (:par:`packetFilter` and :par:`packetDataFilter` parameters), and the required measurements (:par:`measure` parameter).
+The :ned:`FlowMeasurementStarter` and :ned:`FlowMeasurementRecorder` modules have the same set of parameters that specify the flow name (:par:`flowName` parameter), the set of packets that enter or exit the flow (:par:`packetFilter` parameter), and the required measurements (:par:`measure` parameter).

-By default, the filters match all packets (``*``).
+By default, the filters match all packets (``packetFilter = 'true'``).
 The :par:`measure` parameter is a list containinig elements from the following set, separated by spaces:

 - ``delayingTime``, ``queueingTime``, ``processingTime``, ``transmissionTime``, ``propagationTime``: Time for the different cases, on a *per-bit* basis
 - ``elapsedTime``: The total elapsed time for the packet being in the flow (see first note below)
 - ``packetEvent``: Record all events that happen to the packet (see second note below)

+The :ned:`FlowMeasurementRecorder` module removes flow labels from packets by default.
+This is contolled by the :par:`endMeasurement` parameter (``true`` by default).

 .. note that this not necessarily the sum of all the above durations; see **TODO** the manual